ahyunsoo3/daybyday/README.md

-# LeetCode
+# Introduction

-To broden my basic skills of the coding, logic, structure of building a software.
+To broaden my basic coding, logic, and structure of building a software skills.

-We normally aim to solve the problmes as many as we can, however, it not helps us procesure that we didn't understand.
-You can acheive many things from that because it helps you expereicens so many things, however, it is not apporiate for you understand your phase.
-If you really want to develop your steps in your level, you have to break down problems that you encounter.
+We normally aim to solve as many issues as we can.
+However, it not only helps us process that we didn't understand.
+You can achieve many things from that because it helps you experience so many things.
+Yet, it is not appropriate for you understand your phase.
+If you really hope to develop your steps at your level, you have to break down the problems that you encounter.

-But, if you are in the test for get good grades in your school, in this persepctive might not gives you great grades, so, you don't adopt this belief without any consideration.
+But, if you are try to get good grades at school, this perspective might not gives you the best grades.
+Thus, you won't adopt this belief without any consideration.

-# time to solve a problem
+# Time

-I normally don't matter the time that I finally solve because it is not helpful for me to understand the knowledge of codes.
-But, If you wish to cut down your time that you solve ploblem, you should measure your time every solved problems and operate your watch.
-As the time passed, you could be front of previous days.
+I normally don't pay attention to the time until I finally solve something because it is not helpful for me to understand the knowledge of codes.
+Still, If you wish to cut down your time spent, you should measure your time for each of your solved problems.
+As the time passes, you could be ahead of previous days.